-There are several reasons that keep workers behind their desks, and not laying in the sun sipping cocktails somewhere far away or spending extra time with their families.
+There are several reasons that keep workers behind their desks, and not laying in the sun sipping cocktails somewhere far away or spending extra time with their families and friends.
 On top of the prevalent workaholism culture that no doubt exerts a significant influence on their decisions, it turns out that workers themselves can be their own biggest barriers.
 Some cite fear of returning to a pile of work, others either believe that nobody else can do their job, or don’t want to be seen as replaceable.
 Almost a third of all employees don’t take advantage of their PTO because they’re convinced it will show their employer how dedicated they are to their job and their company.

 These reasons are often further reinforced by poor communication on the part of the management.
 While most bosses recognize how absolutely crucial vacation time can be both for the workers and for the company as a whole, a large number of American employees still say that their employer either says nothing, sends mixed messages about, or discourages the use of PTO.

 But not all is terrible.
 The vast majority of employed Americans still strongly believe that vacation time is important.
 The situation in general has been slowly improving in the recent years.
 But there’s still a long way to go before we can proclaim any major shifts in employees’ attitude towards actually taking vacation days.